[Report] 20/9/20-22/2020 Current Situation in the Affected Areas

 After a two-hour drive from Minamisanriku, we arrived at Rikuzentakata City.
-Crossing the Kesen River, we saw the complex of the Great East Japan Earthquake Tsunami Lore Museum “Iwate TSUNAMI Memorial” and the roadside station “Takata Matsubara” which opened in September 2019.
+Crossing the Kesen River, we saw the Great East Japan Earthquake Tsunami Memorial Museum and the roadside station “Takata Matsubara” which opened in September 2019.

-In the vicinity are the Rikuzentakata Youth Hostel, a replica of the Miracle Pine, Tavic 45 (former “Roadside Station Takata Matsubara”), and the Shimojyuku Settlement Promotion Housing, all of which have been developed as the Takata Matsubara Tsunami Reconstruction Memorial Park.
-Tavic 45 (former “Roadside Station Takada Matsubara”) and the Shimojyuku settlement promotion housing were still under construction when we visited, but the museum and roadside station were crowded with visitors.
-Although the Miracle Pine is a replica, all the other facilities that were preserved in their original state at the time of the disaster were well worth seeing.
-The combination of the Tsunami Lore Museum and the Roadside Station was successful in attracting visitors.
+In the vicinity are the Rikuzentakata Youth Hostel, a replica of the Miracle Pine, Tavic 45 (former “Roadside Station Takata Matsubara”), and the Shimojyuku Settlement Promotion Housing, all of which has been developed as the Takata Matsubara Tsunami Reconstruction Memorial Park.
+Tavic 45 (former “Roadside Station Takada Matsubara”) and the Shimojyuku settlement promotion housing were still under construction when we visited, but the museum and roadside station were bustling with visitors.
+Although the Miracle Pine is a replica, all the other facilities, preserved in their original state, since the disaster, were well worth seeing.
+The combination of the Tsunami Memorial Museum and Roadside Station was successful in attracting visitors.

-Admission to the Tsunami Legacy Museum “Iwate TSUNAMI Memorial” was free, and inside the museum, each area displayed the history of tsunami disasters, an overview of the Great East Japan Earthquake, lessons learned to protect lives, and gratitude for domestic and international support and overcoming the disaster.
+Admission to the Tsunami Memorial Museum was free.
+Once inside, the museum displayed the history of tsunami disasters, an overview of the Great East Japan Earthquake, lessons learned to protect lives, and gratitude for domestic and international support overcoming the disaster.

-Inland is a commercial area centered on Abasse Takata (1 Tate-no-oki, Takata-cho, Rikuzentakata City), a commercial and library complex that opened in April 2017 and is the center of the town.
+Inland is a commercial area centered on Abasse Takata (1 Tate-no-oki, Takata-cho, Rikuzentakata City), a commercial and library complex that opened on April 2017 and is in the center of town.
 Abasse Takata housed restaurants and a variety of stores necessary for civic life, but the only bank was an ATM.
 About 50 stores were operating in the surrounding area.
-Several free public parking lots are available for convenience by car.
-Even so, during our visit on the evening of Monday, March 21 (national holiday), the number of customers was sparse and we did not feel the area was that busy.
-The main residential areas are located further inland, but overall the area appeared to be quiet.
-As is true of all disaster-affected areas, even though the area seemed somewhat crowded during the daytime with visitors from other places, especially the folklore centers and roadside stations, the true state of the town becomes apparent around dusk when these people return home.
+Several free public parking lots are conveniently available.
+Even so, during our visit on the evening of Monday, March 21 (national holiday), the number of customers was sparse and it didn’t feel busy.
+The main residential district is located further inland, but overall the area appeared to be quiet.
+As is true of all disaster-affected regions, even though it seemed somewhat crowded during the daytime with visitors, especially the folklore centers and roadside stations, the true state of the town becomes apparent around dusk when they return home.

-The “Rikuzentakata Civic Cultural Center, Miracle of One Pine Tree Hall” next to Abasse Takata is a very handsome building, which does not seem unbalanced with the surroundings.
+The “Rikuzentakata Civic Cultural Center, Miracle of One Pine Tree Hall” next to Abasse Takata is a very handsome building, which fits in nicely with its surroundings.

 The JR Ofunato Line has been out of service since the Great East Japan Earthquake, and was replaced by the Bus Rapid Transit (BRT) system in March 2013.
-The railroad line was closed in April 2020, but Rikuzentakata Station (110 Aza Tate-no-oki, Takata-cho, Rikuzentakata City) has been recreated, with a bus stop next to it.
-7 people waiting for the bus were all students during the 7:00 a.m. inspection on March 22.
-Most of them were being driven to the bus stop by their families.
+The railroad line was closed in April 2020, but Rikuzentakata Station (110 Aza Tate-no-oki, Takata-cho, Rikuzentakata City) has been rebuilt, with a bus stop next to it.
+During our inspection on March 22, we saw seven people, all students waiting for the bus at 7:00 a.m.
+Most of them had been dropped-off by a family member.

-The Capital Hotel 1000 (60-1 Nagasuna, Takada-cho, Takada City, Takada), where we stayed during the 4th Fukushima tour in 2014, offered a panoramic view of the coastal area.
+The Capital Hotel 1000 (60-1 Nagasuna, Takada-cho, Takada City), where we stayed during the 4th Fukushima tour in 2014, offered a panoramic view of the coastal area.
 The land development work around the hotel had already been completed, and although a part of the hotel had been turned into an athletic park, most of the land was still vacant.
-When asked by a hotel staff member, he said, “It is planned to become a commercial facility, but that is not certain either”.
+When asked about additional plans for the area, a staff member said, “It might also become a commercial facility, but that is not certain either”.

-Due to the new coronavirus, the hotel was completely inactive as restaurants were closed and no food was prepared.
-The new coronavirus is surely hampering the recovery efforts.
+Due to covid-19, the hotel was completely inactive as restaurants were closed.
+It also hampered the recovery efforts.
 In the inland area, construction of a new 7-story Rikuzentakata City Hall was underway, but it still seemed unbalanced with the appearance of the town.
 In the future, we hope that the new government building will be reconstructed so that it will not look inferior to the old one.

 September 22 (Tuesday, holiday) morning visit

-Otsuchi Station (1 Honmachi, Otsuchi Town) on the JR East Japan Yamada Line became a third-sector railroad, the Sanriku Railway Rias Line, after the earthquake and resumed operations in March 2019.
+Otsuchi Station (1 Honmachi, Otsuchi Town) on the JR East Japan Yamada Line became a third-sector railroad called the Sanriku Railway Rias Line, after the earthquake and resumed operations in March 2019.
 The station building was newly built in the image of Hyotanjima, the symbol of the town.
-8:00 a.m. on the 22nd had only a few passengers.
+At 8:00 a.m. on the 22nd, it only had a few passengers.

 In front of the station was the Sanriku Yatai Mura, with only about nine restaurants, but public housing and new houses were beginning to be built in the surrounding area.
-Since the roads had been replaced and the town had changed significantly since the fourth tour in 2014, we parked our car in front of the station and toured the site of the former Otsuchi Town Hall building and its surrounding area on foot, asking passersby for directions.
-The old town hall building was demolished in January 2019 and now transformed into a vacant lot for disaster prevention.
+Since the roads had been replaced and the town had changed significantly since the fourth tour in 2014, we parked our car in front of the station and toured the site of the former Otsuchi Town Hall building and its surrounding area on foot, asking locals for directions.
+The old town hall building was demolished in January 2019 and now transformed into a vacant lot for disaster prevention purposes.
 Perhaps intentionally, there was nothing to indicate that this was the site of the old town hall building.
-Not a soul visits the site as if it had been forgotten.
-The barely remaining flower offering stand and jizo will be moved to a new memorial facility to be built by the town.
+No one visits the site, it’s like a forgotten place.
+The barely remaining flower stand and Jizo will be moved to a new memorial facility to be built by the town.

 At the mouth of the Otsuchi River, the huge “Otsuchi River Sluice Gate” (project owner is Iwate Prefecture) was completed and river construction in the surrounding area was ongoing.
-The Otsuchi and Kozuchi River sluice gates have been equipped with the latest “automatic sluice and land lock closure system” using satellite links in the event of a disaster since April 2020.
+Since April 2020, the Otsuchi and Kozuchi River sluice gates have been equipped with the latest “automatic sluice and land lock closure system” using satellite links in the event of a disaster.
 Iwate Prefecture plans to carry out similar maintenance work on approximately 220 sluice gates and land locks in the future.

 September 22 (Tuesday, holiday) morning

 Yamada was the last town we visited during our fourth Fukushima tour in 2014, and it was also the last place we visited this time.
 Most of the coastal plain area of Yamada Town was destroyed, and although vacant lots are still scattered, a certain number of stores and residences were rebuilt around Rikuchu Yamada Station (1-2, Nagasaki, Yamada Town) on the Sanriku Railway Rias Line.
-Several six-story townhouses were also seen.
+Several six-story townhouses could also be seen.
 The town hall building remained as it was before.
-The compact town seemed somewhat cohesive.
-The supermarket in front of the station was crowded with shoppers, and some elderly people came by cab to do their shopping.
+The compact town seemed somewhat cohesive as the supermarket in front of the station was crowded with shoppers, and some elderly people came by cab to also shop.

-Many aquaculture rafts were floating in Yamada Bay, indicating the revival of the fishing industry, the town’s main industry.
-The Yamada Town website was looking for fishermen, and it could be inferred that there was a shortage of labor.
-Fisheries-related facilities were located outside the seawall, and stairs were installed every few dozen meters to allow evacuation inland in the case of a large earthquake.
+Many aquaculture crafts were floating in Yamada Bay, indicating the revival of the fishing industry, the town’s main business.
+The Yamada Town website was advertising for fishermen, and it could therefore be inferred that there was a labor shortage for qualified workers.
+Fisheries-related facilities were located outside the seawall, and stairs were installed every few dozen meters to allow evacuation inland in the case of a large earthquake in the future.

-Although there are no particular earthquake remains or memorial facilities in Yamada, the impression was that the town has been steadily rebuilding, although it is not so impressive.
-However, although Yamada is known for its scenic beauty, there were few tourists to be seen.
+There are no particular remains of the earthquake visible or any memorial facilities in Yamada, however, the impression was that the town has been steadily rebuilding, although not impressively in my opinion.
+Yamada town is known for its scenic beauty, but there were few tourists.

 4. Impressions after three days of touring the affected areas

-Our previous Fukushima tours have shown that the reconstruction gap between the areas damaged by the nuclear accident in Fukushima Prefecture and those in Miyagi and Iwate prefectures is widening, but our visits to the areas around JR Ono Station (Okuma Town) and JR Futaba Station (Futaba Town) further clarified this difference.
+Our previous Fukushima tours have shown that the reconstruction gap between the areas damaged by the nuclear accident in Fukushima Prefecture and those in Miyagi and Iwate prefectures is widening, made evident by our visits to the areas around JR Ono Station (Okuma Town) and JR Futaba Station (Futaba Town).

 This time, I visited Ofunato in September 2020 and met with two victims of the disaster.
-Nine and a half years have passed since the disaster.
+Nine and a half years had passed.

 One is a man in his 50s.
-He came with a bright smile, carrying portable oxygen on his shoulder due to pulmonary arterial hypertension.
+He had a bright smile, and was carrying portable oxygen due to pulmonary arterial hypertension.

-He and his mother ran a liquor store until the earthquake, but the store was completely destroyed by the tsunami and was dismantled.
+He and his mother ran a liquor store until the earthquake, but the store was completely destroyed by the tsunami and the remains were dismantled.
 Later, his mother suffered from dementia.
-Suddenly, one day, his mother disappeared.
+Suddenly, one day, she disappeared.
 Everyone searched for her, but she could not be found.
 After a few days, the news came that she had been found in the sea at the mouth of an estuary.
-He was left alone and said that sometimes the waves sounded like human voices.
+He was left alone and said that sometimes the waves sound like human voices.